gsoules/MkDocs/digital-archive/docs/archivist/navigation.md

-# Viewing Items as an Archivist
+# How to Navigate the Digital Archive

 A user logged in as an archivist or administrator can view an item in two ways:

 -   Public item view
 -   Admin item view

-# Public item view
+## Public item view

 The [Viewing Items](/user/viewing-items) section in the documentation for Users shows examples of what a non-logged-in user see when they visit the page for an item.
 A